veso266/Screenbash/README.md

 Requirements
 ============

-Zenity (for file selection dialog)
+Zenity (for file selection dialog, not required for screenshot mode).

-A screenshot tool capable of area selections from the command line (gnome-screenshot, scrot, etc...)
+A screenshot tool capable of area selections from the command line (gnome-screenshot, scrot, etc...).

+notify-send for notifications.

 A web server running PHP.